joaomh/german-credit-risk-classification/README.md

     LightGBM binary classifier with TreeExplainer shap values output has changed to a list of ndarray

 Here we are going to create new variables from shap.
-The goal is to make more easier to use our final model, for example we want to select the clients with hight scores and have more cash in checking account
+The goal is to make more easier to use our final model, for example, we want to select the clients with high scores and have more cash in their checking account

 ```python